qiwi/semantic-release-monorepo-hooks/README.md

 # semantic-release-monorepo-hooks
-Workaround to force `semantic-release-monorepo` multipublishing.
+Workaround to handle `semantic-release-monorepo` multipublishing.

 ## Problem
 1) `semantic-release` does not support `lerna`-based repos aka `monorepos` out of box.